bijukunjummen/pubsub-cloudfunction-java-gradle/README.md

-# Sample Google Cloud Function using Java and Gradle
+# Pubsub Google Cloud function using Java and Gradle

 ## Running Locally